HSRugg/mnist/README.md

        | t10k-images-idx3-ubyte.gz
        | <files>

-but we don't need to worry too much about this as get_data_path will take care of it.
+but we don't need to worry too much about this as our get_data_path function will take care of it.

 Now we can:
-- push the updated code to tensorport
+- Push the updated code to TensorPort
-- run a job
+- Run the code as Job on TensorPort

-Run using `tport run` just as in the previous part, but at the dataset prompt:
+Run Job by using the `tport run` command just as in the previous part, but at the dataset prompt select y to use a dataset and 0 for the most recently created dataset:
 ```
  -> Do you want to add a dataset to the job?
 Y/n [y]: y
  -> Select a dataset